lihararora/lihararora.github.io/useful_resources.md

 * David Brumley's lecture notes on [Exploits](https://users.ece.cmu.edu/~dbrumley/courses/18487-f13/powerpoint/03-controlflow-attack.pdf) and [Control Flow Hijack Defenses](https://users.ece.cmu.edu/~dbrumley/courses/18487-f13/powerpoint/05-controlflow-defense.pdf)
 * [University of Maryland's Software Security](https://www.coursera.org/course/softwaresec) course on Coursera - explores the foundations of software security and covers important (and common) software vulnerabilities such as buffer overflows, SQL injection, and session hijacking
+* [Embedded Security CTF](https://microcorruption.com) - You've been given access to a device that controls a lock.
+Your job: defeat the lock by exploiting bugs in the device's code.

 ### Books